msproteomicstools/msproteomicstools/README.md

 - the TAPIR visualization software (available in ./gui)
 - the MS Proteomics Tools Library (available in ./msproteomicstoolslib)
-- a set of executables and scripts (available under ./analysis)
+- a set of executables and scripts (available under ./analysis) including the TRIC alignment tool

 The code is under the 3-clause BSD licence (see the [LICENSE](LICENSE) and the [AUTHORS](AUTHORS.txt)  files).